 A tummy tuck with liposuction offers two benefits by removing loose skin and helping to refine small to moderate pockets of fat, leaving the patient with a smooth, flat abdominal area, free of extra hanging skin that is holding them back in life.
 Similar to a tummy tuck, liposuction is not a weight-loss procedure; However, liposuction is considered a permanent fat reduction surgery in that it removes small unwanted areas of fat for better refinement of the abdominal contours.

-Dr. Landon meets with every tummy tuck patient to learn more about them and determine if the procedure is a good fit.
-Generally, good tummy tuck candidates in Tampa are men or women that:
+Dr. Landon meets with every tummy tuck Tampa patient to learn more about them and determine if the procedure is a good fit.
+Generally, good Tampa tummy tuck candidates are men or women that:

 Dr. Landon is well versed in the latest techniques and methods.
-His tummy tuck procedures are fully customized to you, the patient, ensuring a result that is compatible with your cosmetic expectations.
+His tummy tuck procedure is fully customized to you, the patient, ensuring a result that is compatible with your cosmetic expectations.

 A standard abdominoplasty procedure is beneficial for a wide variety of tummy tuck patients.
 Many men and women are suitable for the procedure if they wish to remove both upper and lower extra skin on the abdominal area.
 A full tummy tuck may also include separated ab muscle repair for stretched or torn surface abdominals.
 Liposuction may be added to the procedure for an additional fee to further sculpt and shape the torso.